 The Doctor of Physical Therapy (DPT) is a post baccalaureate degree conferred upon successful completion of a doctoral level professional (entry-level) or post-professional education program.
 The specific nomenclature "DPT" is not a substitute or alternative for the physical therapist clinical designator "PT."
 The entry-level professional degree offered at the University of Kentucky is the DPT.

-Information and application for entry into the Fall 2014 program will be available 7/1/13.
+Information and application for entry into the Fall 2014 is now available

 Why the change to DPT education?